Challenges of Customer Interaction: Understanding the customer

 What do you mean you can’t?

-Okay, but let’s dive into it a bit more.
+Okay, but let’s dive into it a bit more in challenges of customer interaction.
 When is it actually okay to say ‘no’?
 The way I see it, it is perfectly natural after you’ve exhausted the reasonable means to carry the work out within the given specs and/or without overexerting your own team.
 There is a ton of variables of course, so the type and amount of work you might be willing to accept will greatly depend on the circumstances.
 It could also be a factor whether the work results from your own team’s previous mistake or not.
 But the general rule is that you need to trust your gut feeling on this.

-If you know your team and yourself, you will be able to feel that something is becoming a bit silly and the best course of action is to wait the extra day.
+If you know your team and yourself, you will be able to feel that something is becoming a bit silly.
+Some time the best course of action is to wait the extra day.
 Also, do not be afraid to talk to your team and lay the variables out in front of them.
-It could be that some of them will be able/willing to put in an extra hour of work to deliver a bit more value, but the decision should lay with them.
+It could be that some of them will be able/willing to put in an extra hour of work to deliver a bit more value.
+Important thing is the decision should lay with them.
 I am against putting extra pressure on anyone to make them work longer.
-I am happy to work with guys who do good, hard work and I respect them so much I’d never force them.
+I am happy to work with guys who do good, hard work.
 They’ve stepped up to various challenges of their own initiative many times without me having to say much, if anything.
+I respect them so much I’d never force them.

 I guess that at the end of the day it simply pays to be reasonable.
 Regardless of the area the friction occurs in, it can probably be sorted out.
-Of course, you can’t predict everything and sometimes the dude on the other side simply is a hard one to do stuff with, but you gotta approach it with some good will and solutions will present themselves more often than not.
+Of course, you can’t predict everything and sometimes the dude on the other side simply is a hard one to do stuff with.
+You gotta approach it with some good will and solutions will present themselves more often than not.